filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 ---
 title: "Get storage power"
-description: "A storage providers power in the network."
+description: "How to obtain storage power in the network."
 lead: "A storage provider can obtain power in the network by pleding commited capacity sectors, or by taking in storage deals.
 This page covers the motivation, and steps needed to take for both of these methods"
 draft: false
 menu: